Top 5 ways to discover East Arnhem Land

-Camp on the beach
+4. Camp overlooking the beach

 The campsites scattered around the Gove Peninsula are some of the most spectacular in the country.
 They are almost all either right on the beach or overlooking one, and so few people know about them that more often than not you’ll have the whole beach to yourself.
 You’ll need to purchase a permit through Dhimurru first.

-The ultimate adventure drive
+5. The ultimate adventure drive

 More articles you might like